GLOBAL MARKETS-Dollar in demand as stimulus talk dogs euro, yen

 The euro also lost ground against many other currencies, notably hitting a near 10-month low on the Australian dollar at A$1.4163.

-The yen's fall was taken as positive for Japanese exports and corporate earnings and helped the Topix up 0.4 percent and the Nikkei 0.48 percent.
-Moves elsewhere were muted and MSCI's broadest index of Asia-Pacific shares outside Japan was near flat.
+The yen's fall was taken as positive for Japanese exports and corporate earnings and helped both the Topix and the Nikkei nudge up 0.2 percent.
+Moves elsewhere were muted and MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.27 percent.

-In Europe, financial spreadbetters expected opening gains of 0.5 percent to 0.6 percent for the DAX and CAC 40 , while the London market was on holiday.

-The S&P 500 EMini futures contract was trading almost 0.4 percent firmer.

 The action in currencies came after ECB President Mario Draghi said the bank was prepared to respond with all its "available" tools should inflation drop further.

-Data due out on Friday are expected to show annual inflation slowed to just 0.3 percent in August from 0.4 percent in July, further distant from the ECB's target of nearer 2 percent.
+Data due out on Friday are expected to show annual inflation slowed to just 0.3 percent in August from 0.4 percent in July, further distant from the EBC's target of nearer 2 percent.

-In stronger language than usual, Draghi emphasised that inflation expectations were showing significant declines and noted a lower euro could help lift exports and inflation.
+In stronger language than usual, Draghi emphasised that inflation expectations were showing significant declines and noted a lower euro would help support domestic demand, possibly through fewer imports and greater consumption of locally-made products.

 "Draghi departed from the script originally published on the ECB's website on delivery, adding a section on inflation expectations during August," said Ray Attrill, global co-head of FX strategy at National Australia Bank.